Awareness of Error in Diagnostic Imaging

 You normally need to hold a degree level qualification and be a recognised and approved health professional in your home country, registered to practice professionally.
 If you are applying straight from your degree, a first or upper second class degree is normally required.

 International students must also have one of the following:-

 • English IELTS score of 6.5 • TOEFL paper score of 590 • TOEFL computer score of 245 • TOEFL iBT of 90.

 This module is delivered via distance learning

-This module is planned to commence delivery during w/c 30th September 2019 with online induction activities during w/c 23rd September 2019.
+This module is planned to commence delivery with online induction activities during w/c 21st September 2020 and teaching from week commencing 28th September 2020.
 The module is normally delivered over a 12 week period.

 Module assessment is made up of one or more assessment tasks.
 The assessment task(s) for this module are: